B2011965/B2011965/README.md

-### Hi there, my name is Tran Thi Ngoc Hien 👋
+## Hi there, my name is Tran Thi Ngoc Hien 👋
-## My ID is B2011965
+### My ID is B2011965
-## I'm a student at Can Tho University
-## My major's Infomation System.
+### I'm a student at Can Tho University.
+My major's Infomation System.
-## 🔭 Our project's to manage the fast food system.
+### 🔭 Our project's to manage the fast food system.
-## 👯 My contributor is Nguyen Xuan Quynh Anh and Dao Van Hoa
+### 👯 My contributor is Nguyen Xuan Quynh Anh and Dao Van Hoa
 <!--
 **B2011965/B2011965** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.